krishnr/JavaScript-cheat-sheet/README.md

 'abc';
 "Hello, world";

-// You can access characters in a string with `charAt` "This is a string".charAt(0);  // = 'T'

-// ...or use `substring` to get larger pieces.
-"Hello world".substring(0, 5); // = "Hello"
-"Hello world".slice(0, 5); // does the same thing
-"Hello world".substr(0, 5); // yet again

-// `length` is a property, so don't use ().
-"Hello".length; // = 5

-// Searching strings
-"Mary had a little lamb".search("had"); // returns 5
-"Mary had a little lamb".indexOf("zebra"); // returns -1

-// String to a character array
-"one two three four".split(" "); // ['one', 'two', 'three', 'four']

-// String replace
-"happy birthday henry!".replace("h", "H"); // "Happy birthday Henry!"

 // ES6 also introduces Symbol as a new primitive type
 // But I'll add that on here once I actually figure out what it is